 - Wait for debugger: Select this option to attach the above debugged app instantly when a debugger is detected.

-- Verify apps over USB: Installing content manually or via USB may infect your device with malicious content, which could be potentially harmful for your device.
+- Verify apps over USB: Installing content manually or via USB may infect your device with malicious content, which could be potentially harmful to your device.
 Google will scan it regarding the same.

 - Show touches: This option was first introduced along Android 4.0 Ice Cream Sandwich.
 It displays a visual round mark at every location where you touch on the screen.